-Knowing what we could have fuels discontentment with what we do have.
-So what do you do when you’re no longer content with what you wear, drive, or live in?
+Newer and shinier can seem better, but what do you do when you’re no longer content with what you wear, what you drive, or where you live?

 - Have you ever felt disappointed or discontented after making certain purchases?
 Explain.